Improving Market Partnerships and Access to Commodities Together

 Overview

-Through a total market approach, the USAID-funded Improving Market Partnerships and Access to Commodities Together (IMPACT) program is building Madagascar’s capacity to deliver quality health products to the Malagasy people.
-We are working with the government to strengthen its supply chain and increase cost efficiency while enabling the health system to harness private-sector contributions, including those from retail pharmaceutical outlets.
+Through a total market approach, the USAID-funded Improving Market Partnerships and Access to Commodities Together (IMPACT) program helped build Madagascar’s capacity to deliver quality health products to the Malagasy people.
+We worked with the government to strengthen its supply chain and increase cost efficiency while enabling the health system to harness private-sector contributions, including those from retail pharmaceutical outlets.

 Lifelines in Action: Boosting Madagascar’s Medicine Supply Chain